[ Updated Oct 4, 2023 ]

-Or, if you notice a spike in your competitors’ followers count, you can check if they’ve done something different lately.
-Maybe, they’re collaborating with popular influencers.
-Or perhaps, they’re running a giveaway campaign that encourages people to follow their accounts.
+Or, if you notice a spike in your competitors’ follower count, you can check if they’ve done something different lately.
+Maybe they’re collaborating with popular influencers.
+Or perhaps they’re running a giveaway campaign that encourages people to follow their accounts.

 Another good way to analyze your competitors’ accounts is to look at their hashtag strategy.
 You may find some new hashtags to use in your next posts.
 Alternatively, you can monitor your competitors’ hashtags to see what their brand sentiment is.